stimulsoft/Samples-NET-6.0-WPF-CSharp/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
+* Adding a Font to the Resource
 * Connecting to Data from Code
+* Creating Report at Runtime
 * Editing a Report Template in the Designer
 * Exporting a Report from Code
+* Localizing the User Interface
 * Printing a Report from Code
-* Localizing the User Interface
-* Creating Report at Runtime
 * Showing a Report in the Viewer
 * Using Business Objects in the Report
+* Using a Custom Data Adapter
 * Using Linq in Reports
 * Using Report Variables in Code